clawpack/geoclaw/examples/README.txt

 To run all examples in all subdirectories:
     python $CLAW/clawutil/src/python/clawutil/run_examples.py
-You might want to first adjust parameters set in that script.
+You might want to first check your environment variables, or you can set them explicitly by modifying the script.

-In addition to doing `make all`, this also runs any Jupyter notebooks found in the subdirectories.
+In addition to doing `make all`, this script also runs any Jupyter notebooks found in the subdirectories.

 It may take some time for these examples to all run.
 Two files